TrevorStubbs/Async-Inn/README.md

 ---

 ### Change Log
+- 1.9: RoomAmenites and HotelRoom Entity Join Tables built and linked
 - 1.8: Room and Amenities Controllers Updated and tested
 - 1.7: IAmenities and AmenitiesRepository Built
 - 1.6: IRoom Interface and RoomRepository Built